Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/index.md

 model.save('model.h5')
 ```

-After that run this file for a minute and it will create for you a new file with the model's weights called `model.h5`.
+Then, you need to execute the script

 ```sh
 $ python model.py
 ```

-## Preparing the model
+As soon as script finishes, you will get a model saved in `model.h5` file.

+## Model preparation

+Every model in cluster is deployed as an individual container.
-Serving serves all models as Docker containers.
-Everytime it handles a request, it passes it to the appropriate Docker container with your model deployed on it.
+After request is sent, it is passed it to the appropriate Docker container with your model deployed on it.
 An important detail is that all model's files are stored in the `/model/files` directory inside the container.
 So, we will look up there in order to load the model.

-For running this model we will use a Python runtime that will basically just run any Python code which you pass to it.
-Preparing the model is pretty straightforward, though you have to follow some rules:
+To run this model we will use a Python runtime that will basically execute
+any Python code which you pass to it.
+Preparation of a model is pretty straightforward,
+though you have to follow some rules:

-1. Stick to the specific folder structure in order to let `hs` to parse and upload it correctly;
+1. Stick to the specific folder structure in order to let `hs` parse and upload it correctly;
-1. Provide necessary dependencies with `requirements.txt`;
+2. Provide necessary dependencies with `requirements.txt`;
-1. Provide contract file to let Serving understand model's inputs and outputs.
+3. Provide contract file to let model manager understand model's inputs and outputs.

 We will start with the main functional file.